Pancasila Ideology Development Agency: Sukarno era

 As ideology unique to Indonesia, efforts to preserve, educate, and develop of Pancasila have been carried out since the 1950s.
-Pancasila has included in basic education system since 1950 thru issuance of Law No. 4/1950.
+Pancasila has included in basic education system since 1950 through issuance of Law No. 4/1950.
 However, in 1959, attempts for Pancasila preservation started to become skewed in practice and used as political tool for gaining the support for ruling regime.
-During Sukarno administration, Pancasila preservation was hampered due to Sukarno 1959 political manifesto (originally his address during the 1959 Indonesian Independence Day parade), which introduced Manipol USDEK, short for Sukarno's interpretation of Constitution of 1945, Indonesian Socialism (a non-Russian variant of National Bolshevism), guided democracy, guided economy, and Indonesia nationalism.
+During Sukarno administration, Pancasila preservation was hampered due to Sukarno 1959 political manifesto (originally his address during the 1959 Indonesian Independence Day parade), which introduced Manipol USDEK, short for manifesto politik UUD 1945, sosialisme Indonesia, demokrasi terpimpin, ekonomi terpimpin, kepribadian Indonesia, which translated as [Sukarno's] political manifesto, Constitution of 1945, Indonesian Socialism (a non-Russian variant of National Bolshevism), guided democracy, guided economy, and Indonesia nationalism.
 This manifesto resulted in Pancasila mixed together with leftist ideologies and being used as tool for perpetuation of Sukarno administration.
 After the Manipol USDEK ideology was enshrined thru Provisional People's Consultative Assembly Resolution No. I/MPRS/1960, the resolution required the population to follow Sukarno's interpretation of Pancasila according to him and rejected any alternative interpretation.
 As a tool for its development, the Supreme Advisory Council (Indonesian: Dewan Pertimbangan Agung, DPA) was used to socialize and promote Manipol USDEK as the defacto national principle.
+Moreover, government established Revolutionary Soul Committee (Indonesian: Panitia Pembina Djiwa Revolusi, PPJR, Pabinjir) for Manipol USDEK dissemination which used Seven Basic Materials for Indoctrination (Indonesian: Tujuh Bahan Pokok Indoktrinasi, Tubapi), Panca Wardhana which emphasized the importance of Pancasila and Manipol in basic education, and higher education subjects such as History of the National Movement (Indonesian: Sejarah Pergerakan Nasional), History of the People’s Movement of NEFOs (Indonesian: Sejarah Pergerakan Rakyat-Rakyat Nefos), and Political Economy, and Indonesian Socialism (Indonesian: Ekonomi Politik, dan Sosialisme Indonesia) by Coordinating Body of Pancasila and Manipol (Indonesian: Lembaga Pembina Jiwa Pancasila dan Manipol) and later transformed into Bureau of the Soul of the Indonesian Revolution (Indonesian: Biro Pembina Jiwa Revolusi Indonesia).